EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 each other.
 For a multi-region cluster, you will need to set up VPC peering yourself.)

-By default, each location will have three data nodes.
-You may specify a different number with `--data-nodes-per-location N`.
+A PGD-Always-ON cluster comprises a number of locations, preferably odd, each with the same number of data nodes, again preferably odd.
+If you do not specify any --location-names, the default is to use a single location with three data nodes.

+Use `--data-nodes-per-location N` to specify a different number of data nodes.
 The minimum number is 2.

-If you have an even number of data nodes per location, TPA will add an extra witness node to each location automatically.
+If you specify an even number of data nodes per location, TPA will add an extra witness node to each location automatically.
+This retains the ability to establish reliable consensus while allowing cost savings (a witness has minimal hardware requirements compared to the data nodes).

+A cluster with only two locations would entirely lose the ability to establish global consensus if one of the locations were to fail.
+We recommend adding a third witness-only location (which contains no data nodes, only a witness node, again used to reliably establish consensus).
+Use `--witness-only-location loc` to designate one of your locations as a witness.
+(This location must not be among the `--active-locations`.)

 By default, each location will also have separate PGD-Proxy instances.
 You may specify `--cohost-proxies` to run PGD-Proxy on the data nodes.